 Single-label classification models are best suited for when there is a single object or concept in an image and this object/concept occupies most of the space.
 Additionally, this model is best applied when the background is uniform/insignificant and persists in all images within the dataset to be classified.

-For example, single-label models are very well suited to a type of fruit (apple, orange, kiwi, pineapple, etc.) and if there is always just a single fruit with uniform background in an image.
-It is also very useful to determine a single concept in an image, for example a room type (living-room, kitchen, bedroom, etc.).
+For example, single-label models are very well suited to a type of fruit (apple, orange, kiwi, pineapple, etc.) and if there is always just a single fruit with a uniform background in an image.
+It is also very useful to determine a single concept in an image, for example, a room type (living room, kitchen, bedroom, etc.).

-Compared to object detection models, multi-label classification model has an advantage of being able to recognize multiple abstract concepts within an image.
-For example, it can be utilised to separate abstract image settings (such as summer/autumn/winter/spring, outside/inside, cloudy/sunny).
+Compared to object detection models, the multi-label classification model has the advantage of being able to recognize multiple abstract concepts within an image.
+For example, it can be utilized to separate abstract image settings (such as summer/autumn/winter/spring, outside/inside, cloudy/sunny).
 Such abstract concepts do not stand for specific objects per se.
 Therefore, they cannot be identified using object detection models.